71/blur/README.md

 - `void Visit(MethodDefinition method)`
 - ...

-Any imported class that inherits `BlurVisitor` will automatically be created and used when weaving an assembly.
+Any class that inherits `BlurVisitor` and is in `BlurAttribute.Visitors` will automatically be created and used when weaving an assembly.

 #### In-Assembly weaving
 - The entire assembly is available to you during compilation.